 Mechanical repairs, scheduled maintenance: The rule is normal wear and tear is allowable.
 In theory this means the vehicle should be up to date with service and in good operating condition, but this is almost never checked.
 However, correcting a lighted warning light on the dash (say for the Emissions Control System, or Antilock Braking System) may be billed to the lessee if the warranty is over.

 Two or three months before the end of the lease take a look around your vehicle and note any cosmetic deficiencies.
 Call your dealer to book an appointment a month before the lease is over.
 If you become aware of issues that need correcting during the inspection, this would be the time to seek advice from a specialist for the required repair.
 If you can’t locate anyone to help, stop in at a used car dealer.
 They usually have good contacts for cosmetic repairs and are often happy to steer them some business.
-If you can see that there will be issues to contend with, APA recommends you start with your own appraisal by a professional, and can refer you to experts in Toronto and Montreal.
+If you can see that there will be issues to contend with, APA recommends you start with your own appraisal by a professional, and can refer you to experts in Toronto.

 If you are turning in a leased vehicle with the inspection to follow, take detailed photos of the interior and exterior including existing damage, to ensure that you have a record of the vehicle in the event you receive a claim for damage that occurred subsequent to its return.
 It would also be prudent to keep an estimate for repairs in the event you are invoiced for a much larger amount.
 See APA's Lease Return Appraisal service.